TimAnthonyAlexander/north/docs/implementation.md

 ### Shell Approval Flow

 When Claude requests `shell_run` (approvalPolicy: "shell"):
+1. Orchestrator checks if global auto-approve is enabled (`.north/autoaccept.json`)
+2. If auto-approve enabled: execute immediately, status set to "auto", return result
-1. Orchestrator checks if command is in `.north/allowlist.json`
+3. If not auto-approved, check if command is in `.north/allowlist.json`
-2. If allowed: execute immediately in persistent PTY, return result
+4. If allowed: execute immediately, status set to "always", return result
-3. If not allowed: create `shell_review` transcript entry with status "pending"
+5. If not allowed: create `shell_review` transcript entry with status "pending"
-4. Tool loop blocks, waiting for user decision
+6. Tool loop blocks, waiting for user decision
-5. ShellReview component renders command with Run/Always/Deny options
+7. ShellReview component renders command with Run/Always/Auto All/Deny options
-6. User presses `r` (run), `a` (always), or `d` (deny)
+8. User presses `r` (run), `a` (always), `y` (auto all), or `d` (deny)
-7. On Run: execute command, status set to "ran"
+9. On Run: execute command, status set to "ran"
-8. On Always: add to allowlist, execute command, status set to "always"
+10. On Always: add to allowlist, execute command, status set to "always"
+11. On Auto All: enable global auto-approve, execute command, status set to "auto"
-9. On Deny: return `{ denied: true }` to Claude, status set to "denied"
+12. On Deny: return `{ denied: true }` to Claude, status set to "denied"
-10. Tool result sent to Claude with outcome
+13. Tool result sent to Claude with outcome
-11. Claude continues processing
+14. Claude continues processing

+**Approval Priority:** Global auto-approve (step 1) takes precedence over command allowlist (step 3).
+Once auto-approve is enabled, all commands run automatically without checking the allowlist.

 ### Cursor Rules Loading